Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Computational Experiments

-Overall, the parameters that most significantly increases the empirical profit and welfare are a higher number of passengers and a bid distribution with a higher $\sigma$.
+Overall, the parameters that most significantly increase the empirical profit and welfare are a higher number of passengers and a bid distribution with a higher $\sigma$.
 Note that it is not simply stating that more passengers and higher bids mean higher raw numbers.
-We analyze normalized values so all these auctions are in fact more efficient in obtaining a higher ratio of the maximum achievable profit and welfare when there are more passengers in the instance.
+We analyze normalized values, so all these auctions are in fact more efficient in obtaining a higher ratio of the maximum achievable profit and welfare when there are more passengers in the instance.
 This is in line with other experimental results in the literature such as Kamar and Horvitz~\cite{kamar_collaboration_2009} and Kleiner et al.~\cite{kleiner_mechanism_2011}, whose systems were also more efficient with a higher number of passengers.
-The choice of cost function also had a significant effect, so the cost function should be tailored to the situation in which the auction is being applied.
-Surprisingly, the choice between VCG or WMS auction was the least impactful one.
-All other things being equal the VCG and WMS variants had very similar performance.
+The choice of reserve price function also had a significant effect, so the reserve price function should be tailored to the situation in which the auction is being applied.